readyforchaos/BaneNOR-Technical-Case-Study-From-reactive-to-proactive-maintenance-Reduce-railway-delays/README.md

 ## Fast Fourier Transform (FFT)

 In this section, we are going to look at the Fast Fourier Transform (FFT).
 The FFT is simply just a different way of looking at a signal.
 For instance, on an oscilloscope, you tend to look at voltage changing over time; an FFT example shows you instead what voltages are present at each frequency.
-If you imagine a signal as a bunch of wire tangled together, the FFT will help you to untangle the mess, see what itís made off and see what components are lurking in that signal.
+If you imagine a signal as a bunch of wire tangled together, the FFT will help you to untangle the mess, see what it‚Äôs made off and see what components are lurking in that signal.
 If you have a representation of a sine-wave, it would be represented in the FFT by one spike as shown below (because there is one frequency):

 ![sig](images/sig.png)

 But if you plug it in the oscilloscope, what you would actually see is a second spike.
-And you wouldnít be able to see that in the sine-wave because it is very low level, it is such a minuscule second signal that you have to have something like the FFT to bring it out.
+And you wouldn‚Äôt be able to see that in the sine-wave because it is very low level, it is such a minuscule second signal that you have to have something like the FFT to bring it out.

 ![sig2](images/sig2.png)